pchaganti/gx-NoA/README.md

 2.  **Pause for Interactive Chat**: At this point, the network pauses.
 The user is presented with a chat interface, allowing them to directly query the newly created RAG index.
 This serves as a powerful diagnostic tool, enabling the user to probe the network's collective "mind," ask clarifying questions, and explore threads of reasoning before the final summarization.

 3.  **Interrogation and Synthesis**: When the user concludes the chat session, the entire conversation is converted into documents and added to the knowledge base, which is re-indexed.
 A `final_harvest` node then takes over.
-It uses an `interrogator` agent to generate a series of deep, expert-level questions about the original problem.
+It uses an `interrogator` agent to generate a series of deep, expert-level questions about the original problem, now also taking context from the **user's chat session**.
 For each question, it performs a retrieval query against the RAG index and feeds the context to a `paper_formatter` agent.

 4.  **Generating the Final Report**: The `paper_formatter` synthesizes the retrieved context into a formal, academic-style markdown document.
 The final output of the entire run is a downloadable ZIP archive containing this collection of research papers, representing the network's total accumulated knowledge on the topic.